gardener/landscaper/docs/usage/Installations.md

 As already described before, the Landscaper only processes an installation if the annotation `landscaper.gardener.cloud/operation: reconcile` is set.
-If you add the annotation `landscaper.gardener.cloud/reconcile-if-changed: true` to the Installation, the Landscaper automatically adds the reconcile annotation to the Installation when the `spec` of the Installation was changed and therefore the `generation` differs from the `observedGeneration` in the status.
+If you add the annotation `landscaper.gardener.cloud/reconcile-if-changed: "true"` to the Installation, the Landscaper automatically adds the reconcile annotation to the Installation when the `spec` of the Installation was changed and therefore the `generation` differs from the `observedGeneration` in the status.